"Under threat" (2023)

 Sound work.

-This work is part of the project "Polar Sounds", a collaboration between Cities and Memory, the Helmholtz Institute for Functional Marine Biodiversity (HIFMB) and the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).
+This work is an integral component of the "Polar Sounds" project, a collaborative initiative involving Cities and Memory, the Helmholtz Institute for Functional Marine Biodiversity (HIFMB), and the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI).
+The sound clips selected for this project were recorded by hydrophones situated in Arctic and Antarctic waters, encompassing a diverse array of biotic, geophonic, and anthropogenic sounds.